williamouyang/okta.github.io/_source/_posts/2017-04-25-get-started-with-angular-and-spring-boot.md

 npm install -g @angular/cli@latest
 ```

 Run `ng --version` to confirm you’re using version 1.0.0 (or later).
-From a terminal window, cd into the root of the `spring-boot-angular` directory and run the following command.
+From a terminal window, cd into the root of the `spring-boot-angular-example` directory and run the following command.

 ```bash
 ng new client